juribeparada/MMDVM_HS/BUILD.md

 - make mmdvm_hs_hat: upload the firmware to MMDVM_HS_Hat board (using internal RPi serial port)

 - make dfu [devser=/dev/ttyXXX]: upload firmware using USB bootloader. "devser" is optional, and it corresponds to the USB serial port device name.
 This option permits to perform a reset to enter to booloader mode (DFU).
 If you don't use "devser", you have to press the reset button of the ZUMspot just before using this command.

 - make serial devser=/dev/ttyXXX: upload standard firmware using serial port bootloader method.

 - make serial-bl devser=/dev/ttyXXX: upload firmware with USB bootloader support using serial port bootloader method.

+- make serial-bl-old devser=/dev/ttyXXX: same as "make serial-bl" but using bootloader with short reset pulse.

 - make stlink: upload standard firmware using ST-Link interface.

 - make stlink-bl: upload firmware with USB bootloader support using ST-Link interface.

+- make stlink-bl-old: same as "make stlink-bl" but using bootloader with short reset pulse.

 - make ocd: upload standard firmware using ST-Link interface.
 This method uses a local openocd installation.

 - make ocd-bl: upload firmware with USB bootloader support using ST-Link interface.
 This method uses a local openocd installation.

+- make ocd-bl-old: same as "make ocd-bl" but using bootloader with short reset pulse.

 ## Common Makefile commands